Graduate Program: MS in Applied Economics

 - Graduate Courses (PDF)

-- Thesis: All MS in Applied Economics students are expected to complete an original research
+- Thesis: All students in the M.S. in Applied Economics program are expected to complete an

-project culminating in a thesis defense in the second year of the program.
-Students
+original research project culminating in a thesis defense in the second year of the

-work collaboratively with faculty to form a thesis committee that includes a major
+program.
+Students work collaboratively with faculty to form a thesis committee that

-advisor.
-The major advisor provides individualized guidance with respect to courses,
+includes a major advisor.
+The major advisor provides individualized guidance with

-the thesis, and any other matters that may concern the student.
-In consultation with
+respect to courses, the thesis, and any other matters that may concern the student.

 - List of theses (PDF)